 1/4 cup coarsely grated ginger

 4 carrots (about 6 ounces), cut into 2-inch matchsticks

 1 medium Daikon radish, cut into 2-inch matchsticks

 - Combine the gochugaru, chile paste, soy sauce, pear, fish sauce, if using, garlic, and ginger in the bowl of a food processor and pulse until just blended.
-NOTE: The mixture will be a bit chunkier, but you could also mash everything with a potato masher if you don't feel like pulling out the food processor.
+NOTE: The mixture will be a bit chunkier, but you could also mash everything with a potato masher or in a mortar and pestle if you don't feel like pulling out the food processor.
 Pour the mixture into a large bowl.
 Add the carrot and radish; toss to combine.
 Add the salted and drained cabbage; toss to combine.
 Let sit, covered, in refrigerator 30 minutes.
 Drain again.
 This can be stored, with a tight-fitting lid, in the refrigerator 3 to 4 days.
-It’s still good up to a week or so but will start getting a little funky and taste more like the fermented kimchi of ill repute.
+It’s still good up to a few weeks or so but will start getting a little funky and taste more like the fermented kimchi of ill repute.

 To Serve: One of my favorite ways to eat this Basic Fresh Kimchi, which is more of a salad than traditional buried kimchi, is to serve it over steamed rice (short grain Sushi rice) with a sloppy fried egg on top, and maybe some roasted seaweed.

 Date Published: May 20, 2013

 All recipes have been tested by the KimSunée.com Test Kitchens unless otherwise noted.